matthieu-D/gulp-umd-angular-seed/README.md

   <li>gulp umd</li>
   <li>gulp</li>
 </ul>
-And here you have a tested umd module that you can use in Javascript or requireJs or Broswerify modules
+And here you have a tested umd module that you can use in Javascript or requireJs or Broswerify modules.